arnoson/kirby-stats/README.md

 - `path` is the url path
 - `unixtimestamp` is the time of the interval you choose to track.
 For example if you track hourly, the `unixtimestamp` would be the beginning of the current hour.
 - `views` will increase for each page view, except reloads
 - `visit` will only increase if a user visits your website either from a blank tab or via a link from another website.
 To determine if a request counts as a visit, the user's referrer is checked (but not saved).
-This also means that these aren't unique visits like many other tracking plugins.
-If the same person visits your website two times in day you will see two visits.
+This also means that these aren't unique visits like in many other tracking plugins.
+If the same person visits your website two times in a day you will see two visits.
 - `Firefox`, `Opera`, `Edge`, `InternetExplorer`, `Safari` or `Chrome` will be increased for each visit depending on the user's browser (the user agent is used to determine this).
 - `Windows`, `Apple`, `Linux`, `Android`, `iOS` will be increased for each visit depending on the users's operating system (the user agent is used to determine this).